 Multiple skillsets are required to manage pay-per-click campaigns effectively, and a specialist has to keep his or her skills sharp in order to produce results.
 That’s challenging to do if you’re just spending a few hours per week on the task, let alone if you’re only devoting a couple of hours per month.
 In these cases, it’s usually difficult to get ROI from PPC ads when they’re being managed in-house.

-With this in mind, it’s probably best to outsource PPC campaign management to a specialized digital advertising agency.
+With this in mind, it’s probably best to outsource PPC campaign management to a specialized PPC management agency.
 You’re more likely to find a team with deep expertise, that has honed in their skills, knows what converts, follows the trends, and can get you cost-effective results.

 Start Marketing Online Effectively

 My days of instructing hopeful Google Premier Partners are behind me now, but I still put those teachings into practice every day as I’m evaluating the strength of digital marketing processes in place by the companies I consult and helping them establish more effective strategies.

 When a company already has an in-house PPC specialist who is producing results, I always leave this person in place.
 Unfortunately, I usually find the opposite—improper bid management, PPC campaigns that aren’t optimized, aren’t delivering ROI, and are either not producing results or may even be costing the company money instead of producing it.
 In these cases, I get my client matched up with outsourced PPC talent that draws in new customers by delivering excellent campaign performance, and drives revenue, typically as part of a digital marketing overhaul.